JacquesGariepy/CommanderAI/readme.md

 - **Operating System**: Windows (required for pywinauto, win32gui, etc.).
 - Python 3.8+ recommended.
-- An OpenAI API key (if using the LLM).
+- An OpenAI API key
 - Microphone and speakers (for voice recognition and text-to-speech).
 - Tesseract OCR installed on the machine (and accessible in the PATH).
 - Internet connection (for Google Speech Recognition and OpenAI API).